xemlock/google-apps-login/readme.txt

 There are many different possible configurations of multisite WordPress, however, so you must test carefully if you have any other plugins or special setup.

-In a multisite setup, you will see an extra option in Settings -> Google Apps Login, named 'Use sub-site specific callback from Google'.
+In a multisite setup, you will see an extra option in Settings -> Login for Google Apps, named 'Use sub-site specific callback from Google'.
 Read details in the configuration instructions (linked from the Settings page).
 This setting will need to be ON if you are using any domain mapping plugin, and extra Redirect URIs will need to be registered in Google Cloud Console.

 = Is it secure? =